-Students can select to take the SAT and/or ACT in their 11th and 12th grade years at SA.
-Courses are ordered across the four years to assure students have the content knowledge and skills necessary to achieve at the personal best on these assessments.
+Students take the SAT and ACT in grades 10 and 11.
+Seniors can elect to take the SAT or ACT or seek a testing waiver from this requirement from the Head of Upper School.
+Courses are ordered across the four years to assure students have the content knowledge and skills necessary to achieve at the personal best on these assessments by the spring of the 11th grade year.